Ricks-Lab/gpu-utils/docs/USER_GUIDE.md

 Having an *amdgpu-monitor* Gtx window open at startup may be useful if you run GPU compute projects that autostart and you need to quickly confirm that *amdgpu-pac* bash scripts ran as expected at startup (see [Using amdgpu-pac](#using-amdgpu-pac)).
-You can have *amdgpu-monitor --gui* automatically launch at startup or upon reboot by using the startup utility for your system.
+You can have *amdgpu-monitor --gui* automatically launch at startup or upon reboot by using the startup utility for your distribution.
 In Ubuntu, for example, open *Startup Applications Preferences* app, then in the Preferences window select *Add* and use something like this in the command field:
 ```
 /usr/bin/python3 /home/<user>/Desktop/amdgpu-utils/amdgpu-monitor --gui